 How will I be able to study and sleep in a triple?

-This is a concern for all new college students, and with three of you sharing a room it's crucial to be open and honest with one another.
+This is a concern for all new college students, and with three of you sharing a room it's crucial to be honest with one another.
 We encourage roommates to have open communication about any issues, even before they arrive.

-This year all residents will be asked to fill out a roommate agreement form—a great way to get the conversation started about important issues such as visitors, quiet time, sleep schedule, etc. Your resident assistant (RA) will help facilitate a conversation with you, help complete the form if needed, and is specially trained to help resolve any difficulties that may come up during the semester.
+Shortly after move-in, residents will be asked to fill out a roommate agreement form—a great way to get the conversation started about important issues such as visitors, quiet time, sleep schedule, etc. Your resident assistant (RA) will help facilitate a conversation with you, help complete the form if needed, and is specially trained to help resolve any difficulties that may come up during the semester.
 As with any shared living situation, there will definitely be compromises, but if you work together you’ll be more likely to have a positive experience.

 How long do I have to live in a full triple?
 Can I change rooms?